James Outman Preview, Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- Among the qualified hitters in baseball, he ranks 109th in batting average, 39th in on-base percentage, and 78th in slugging.
+- Among qualifying hitters in MLB, he ranks 103rd in batting average, 35th in on-base percentage, and 74th in slugging.

+- Outman has reached base via a hit in 81 games this year (of 146 played), and had multiple hits in 27 of those games.

+- In 13.0% of his games this year, he has hit a long ball, and 4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.